 Before we build projects there's a few things we need to do.
 First open LogViewPlus and go to Settings -> Application -> Plugins and ensure that the "allow custom plugins" option is enabled.

-As a security feature, LogViewPlus will not check for extensions unless these items are enabled.
-Once they are enabled please close all running instances of LogViewPlus.
+This is a security feature.
+LogViewPlus will only check for extensions if the above configuration is applied.
+Once enabled please close all running instances of LogViewPlus.

 We also need to check that Properties -> Debug -> Start Action is set to run an external program.
 The plug-ins need to run inside of a LogViewPlus instance, so this should point to your LogViewPlus install directory.